Cancer Rates Are Growing Faster in Africa Than On Any Other Continent

 FACT

-Even though cancer kills more adults in Africa than malaria, HIV & tuberculosis combined there is more focus and funding targeted at infectious diseases like malaria, TB, HIV/AIDS, etc.
+Although cancer kills more adults in Africa than infectious diseases such as malaria, HIV & tuberculosis combined there is more focus and funding targeted at the infectious diseases.

 A leading cause of cancer death in Africa, with men having twice the mortality rate, as compared with women.